jaderigby/segments/README.md

 ![](/image-figures/rack-footer-align-right-example.svg)

-## Atom Snippets ##
+## Atom &amp; VS Code Snippets ##

 "Ooh, you know what would be really cool?
-If there was a Segments library for Atom!"
+If there was a Segments library for Atom &amp; VS Code!"

 There is!
-If any of you are using the popular Atom Text Editor, the Segments repo comes with a snippets.cson file which gives you a bunch of Segments snippets.
+If any of you are using the popular Atom Text Editor or Visual Studio Code, the Segments repo comes with a snippets.cson and segments.code-snippets file which gives you a bunch of Segments snippets.
 Just be aware: these are using the web components flavor of Segments.

 Observe: